annagrigorian/Chess-EndGame/README.md

-# Chess-EndGame
+# Chess EndGame
-Mate with King and Rook
+Mate with King and Rook(implemented on WPF)